-Any activity that is not directly related to educational services may be subject to taxation as unrelated business income.
-This includes, but is not limited to, the rental of space for events where services are provided, certain kinds of investment activity, and other goods or services provided that are not primarily for the convenience of students or employees.
+Any activity that is not directly related to instruction of students may be subject to taxation as Unrelated Business Income.
+This includes leasing of space for events where services are provided, certain kinds of investment activity and may include some management contracts.
 Departments contemplating engaging in any business activity should contact the Controller's Office to discuss possible taxation consequences of the activity.

-As required by the Internal Revenue Code and California Revenue and Taxation Code, in order to maintain tax-exempt status, the University files an information tax return with both the Internal Revenue Service (Form 990) and the California Franchise Tax Board (Form 199).
-Copies of these filings are available to the public.
-The most recently filed Form 990 can be found on the Finance Office's homepage and Taxation Services page.
-The returns may also be requested by contacting the Controller's Office.
+As required by the Internal Revenue Code and California Civil Code, in order to maintain tax-exempt status, the University files an information tax return with both the Department of the Treasury (Form 990) and the Franchise Tax Board (Form 199).
+Copies of these filings are part of the public record and available on the Controller's Office website or by contacting the Controller's Office.

 Returns for Unrelated Activities

-The University files tax returns and pays income tax where required due to unrelated business activities.
-Specifically, the University files business income tax returns with the Internal Revenue Service (Form 990-T) and the California Franchise Tax Board (Form 109).
+The University also files returns and pays income tax where required for unrelated business activities to both the Internal Revenue Service (Form 990-T) and the State of California (Form 109).
 The University also files and pays income tax on unrelated business activities in any other state where it has a tax nexus, typically from certain kinds of investment activities.